timothestes/obs-land-of-redemption-script/README.md

 If everything is working, you should see your text source being updated as you add cards to the land of redemption and saving the game!

 ![Alt text](assets/demo-lackey.png)

+## If you are alarmed that the score isn't updating, make sure to save the game, then check if it updates!